-(i) NOTE: If your operating system begins to load before you press F2, wait for the system to finish booting, and then restart your system and try again.
+NOTE: If your operating system begins to load before you press F2, wait for the system to finish booting, and then restart your system and try again.

-- 3 On the System Setup Main Menu screen, click System BIOS. - 4 On the System BIOS screen, click Redundant OS Control.
+- 3. On the System Setup Main Menu screen, click System BIOS. - 4.
+On the System BIOS screen, click Redundant OS Control.

-Redundant OS Control screen details
+Identifier GUID-B991B96F-3166-4AA6-B182-A5658A2556C1

-The Redundant OS Control screen details are explained as follows:
+Status Released

-Option
+Redunda nt OS Control screen details

-Description
+The Redundant C OS Control screen details are explained as follows:

-() NOTE: BIOS will disable the device in hardware, so it cannot be accessed by the OS.
+About this task

-Redundant OS Boot
+Option Description

-i NOTE: This option is disabled if Redundant OS Location is set to None or if Redundant OS State is set to Hidden.
+Redundant OS Enables you to select a backup disk from the following devices:

-When set to Enabled, BIOS boots to the device specified in Redundant OS Location.
-When set to Disabled, BIOS preserves the current boot list settings.
-This option is set to Enabled by default.
+Location None IDSDM SATA Ports in AHCI mode BOSS PCIe Cards (Internal M.2 Drives) Internal USB () NOTE: RAID configurations and NVMe cards not are included as BIOS does not have the ability to distinguish between individual drives in those configurations.
+Redundant OS State INOTE: This option is disabled if Redundant OS Location is set to None.
+When set to Visible , the backup disk is visible to the boot list and OS.
+When set to Hidden , the backup disk is disabled and is not visible to the boot list and OS.
+This option is set to Visible by default. () NOTE: BIOS will disable the device in hardware, so it cannot be accessed by the OS.
+Redundant OS Boot () NOTE: This option is disabled if Redundant OS Location is set to None or if Redundant OS State is set to Hidden.
+When set to Enabled , BIOS boots to the device specified in Redundant OS Location .
+When set to Disabled , BIOS preserves the current boot list settings.
+This option is set to Disabled by default.
+Identifier itifier GUID-EFE6B2BF-F8DD-48AB-BF1A-103064